 Another way to use search input is as a find function.
 This would mean that the value entered within the field would then be compared to each result, and only matches would be highlighted.

-- Optional navigation: The navigation feature allows the user to navigate one-by-one through the matched results.
+Optional navigation: The navigation feature allows the user to navigate 1-by-1 through the matched results.
 It will correspond to the count that is within the badge.